| lgcp.estK {spatstat} | R Documentation |

 In this algorithm, the Method of Minimum Contrast is first used to find optimal values of the parameters sigma^2 and alpha^2.
 Then the remaining parameter mu is inferred from the estimated intensity lambda.

-is provided, then this is used
+If the argument lambda is provided, then this is used

 as the value of lambda.
-Otherwise, if X
+Otherwise, if X is a

 point pattern, then lambda

-will be estimated from X
+will be estimated from X.

-is a summary statistic and lambda
+If X is a summary statistic and lambda is missing,

 then the intensity lambda cannot be estimated, and

-the parameter mu will be returned as NA
+the parameter mu will be returned as NA.

-The remaining arguments rmin,rmax,q,p
+The remaining arguments rmin,rmax,q,p control the

-method of minimum contrast; see mincontrast
+method of minimum contrast; see mincontrast.

-.
+An object of class "minconfit".
 There are methods for printing

 and plotting this object.
 It contains the following main components: